 Appeal of Unaccredited Bachelor's Degree.
-Students who graduated from unaccredited institutions may be considered for conditional admittance (probationary) if they score in the 50th percentile or higher on the verbal portion of the Graduate Record Examination (GRE) General Test and if, in the judgment of the graduate faculty, the programs and reputation of the University justify such admission.
+Students who graduated from unaccredited institutions may be admitted on probation if they score in the 50th percentile or higher on the verbal portion of the Graduate Record Examination (GRE) General Test and if, in the judgment of the graduate faculty, the programs and reputation of the University justify such admission.
 Students from unaccredited institutions must provide evidence of the breadth, depth, and quality of their programs through, for example, course syllabi and faculty credentials.
-Students who complete 9 credit hours of graduate work with a 3.0+ GPA will be removed from probationary status.
-Students who do not maintain a 3.0 GPA after completing 9 credit hours will be withdrawn from the program.
+At the conclusion of the first term in which students complete at least 9 career hours of graduate work with a 3.0+ GPA, they will be removed from probation.
+At the conclusion of the first term in which students complete at least 9 career hours with a GPA below 3.0, they will be suspended.
+Unlike current students placed on probation, students admitted on academic probation may participate in intercollegiate sports.